Salute (song)

 "Salute" is a song recorded by British girl group Little Mix for their second studio album of the same name (2013).
 It was released on 3 May 2014 as the album's third and final single.
 It was co-written by the group (Perrie Edwards, Leigh-Anne Pinnock, Jesy Nelson and Jade Thirlwall) alongside TMS (Thomas Barnes, Peter Kelleher and Ben Kohn) and Maegan Cottone, and produced by TMS.
 Lyrically, "Salute" is described as a girl-power song, with military metaphors and war sirens, drawing comparisons to Destiny's Child and Beyoncé's "Run the World (Girls)".

 Music critics gave the song positive reviews, praising it for its empowering lyrics and military-inspired drum beats.
 Some even noticed it would fit perfectly as an opening song for the tour, as well as being one of the most elite tracks of 2013.
-The song became a top-ten hit in Scotland and United Kingdom, becoming the group's sixth top-ten single in the UK, while reaching the top-twenty in Ireland.
+The song became a top-ten hit the United Kingdom, becoming the group's sixth top-ten single in the UK, while reaching the top-twenty in Ireland.
 To promote the song, the group performed for many TV shows, including Britain's Got Talent and on the Today show.